zohar1000/ngx-translaze/README.md

 ngx-translaze makes it safe and easy to develop multi lingual angular apps by using a typed language text.<br/><br/>

-Implementation is with components and interfaces, rather than json files:
+Implementation is made by using components and interfaces, rather than json files:
 1. the language text will have an interface, one for all languages
 2. we use components to hold the language text, a component for each language
 3. each language component will have a variable, typed to the language interface, that will hold the language text